The Sea, once it casts its spell, holds one in its net of wonder forever.

 Over the past few years I’ve been working on sustainable design and brand development with a number of companies creating floating housing and infrastructure.
 Underwater ecosystems thrive in a delicate balance, and in order to keep the Earth’s air and water quality and food supply chains intact we must pay close attention to our actions.

 Traveling on a cruise ship has a huge impact on the environment, and even the most ‘eco friendly’ cruises have a long way to go to become sustainable.
+The same is true for airlines, although some are making an effort to become more sustainable as well.
 The typical vessel burns hundreds of tons of fuel and creates around 80,000 liters of sewage a day, plus oily bilge water, toxic waste, and diesel exhaust emissions, with some ships dumping poorly treated sewage into the seas.
 But progress is being made, so if you do choose to book a cruise for your next vacation, be sure to travel with a company that’s moving in the right direction to protect the planet.
+This is one of the best ways to become a more responsible traveler.

 Here are some of the newest, most unique and eco-conscious trips you can book on the water!